radiohotline/troyutils/README.md

 minimalist coreutils made as programming practice

-programs to implement listed in do.txt
+programs to implement listed in todo

 features to add:
 - help flag with explanations